lenmus/lomse-docs/Installation.md

 ### Step 7: Remove build folder and sources ###

-If you'd like, now you can remove build folder and sources- Remember to replace '<lomse>' with the name of the folder containing the Lomse source code, normally 'lomse' if you have cloned the master repo or 'lomse-x.y.z' if you have downloaded the release x.y.z
+If you'd like, now you can remove build folder and sources- Remember to replace '<lomse>' with the name of the folder containing the Lomse source code, normally 'lomse' or 'lomse-x.y.z'.
 ```bash
 cd ..
 rm build-lomse -rf      #remove build folder
 rm <lomse> -rf          #remove sources
 ```

 <a name="package">Building a binary package</a>